ryanplusplus/mach.lua/README.md

 local f = mach.mock_function()

--- Use and_also when order is important f:should_be_called_with(1):
+-- Use and_then when order is important f:should_be_called_with(1):
   and_then(f:should_be_called_with(2)):
   when(function()